pyrogram/pyrogram/docs/source/start/Setup.rst

 Setup
 =====

-Once you successfully installed_ Pyrogram, you will have to follow a few steps before you can actually use the library to make API calls.
+Once you successfully `installed Pyrogram`_, you will still have to follow a few steps before you can actually use the library to make API calls.
 This section provides all the information you need in order to set up a project with Pyrogram.